 Interpretations is the literary magazine on campus.
 It consists of submissions from students, faculty, and other members of the University of Saint Joseph family.
 We look for short stories, creative nonfiction, poetry, photography, and art work.
 We can only accept written works that are three pages or less and art work that is submitted through jpegs or high resolution pictures.

 We are currently looking for dedicated people to join our editorial staff.
-Being a staff member involves being able to attend a few meetings throughout the year, during which we will organize and read through submissions, and format the publication before sending to the publisher.
+Being a staff member involves attending meetings throughout the year, during which we will organize and read through submissions and format the publication before sending to the publisher.
 Our first meeting for all those interested in joining the editorial staff will be on Wednesday, September 24 at 12:00 p.m. in the cafeteria.

 Dr. Hoyser (firstname.lastname@example.org) is the faculty advisor and the senior editor this year is Betsy Marone (email@example.com).
 If anyone has questions, please feel free to email either of us.

 Office of Marketing, Media, and Communications Redefines Focus

 The Office of Marketing, Media, and Communications has re-defined its focus in order to better support the University’s marketing strategy.
 Please visit the Marketing & Communications section of MyUSJ for an outline of services provided:

 For further questions, contact laura Sheehan at firstname.lastname@example.org

 This will affect access to Service Road between the Connor Chapel and the Madonna parking areas (Lots L and M), not allowing for thru traffic.
 The traffic closure is to enable the installation of water, fiber, and sewer services in the new facilities garage.